 The EVUS is an Electronic Visa Update System created especially to screen travelers before they enter the United States.
 The American Customs and Border Control Protection implemented this automated online visa system to increase security.
 The program is also designed to facilitate travel for all applicants.

 The truth is that the EVUS is a fairly simple process, especially if you comply to the necessary documentation.
 Bear in mind that if as a chinese citizen you don’t have a valid visitor american visa, you cannot sign up with the EVUS.
 Enrollment is open to people who meet the requirements.
-Each application is carefully screened and the passport and travel visa are electronically linked to the EVUS visa update.
+Each application is carefully screened and the passport and travel visa are electronically linked to the EVUS visa update for Chinese Citizens.

 Each applicant receives an enrollment number that can be used to review the status of the application.
 The approved EVUS will be sent to the traveller’s email address.
 The EVUS is granted for two consecutive years and allows multiple trips.
 If the passport of visitor visa expire, it is necessary to enroll for a new EVUS.